 Empty Mind Films is the leading film studio for documentaries on the Martial Arts and the health and wellness of mind and body.
 Our films are authentic and full of realism.
 We do not sensationalize or make false claims.
-In this way, Empty Mind is regarded as the most accurate independent film source for traditional Martial Arts.
-We have worked very hard to earn this reputation.
-We are committed to telling the stories of the world’s top masters of Martial Arts and the cultures of China, Japan, India and South-East Asia.
-We have contributed movie footage to many leading broadcast channels including National Geographic.
-Beside commercial broadcast television channels our documentaries are available for educational institutions, museums and libraries.
-If you wish to screen our films for public performance or for lending or classroom use you can order from our education website.
-You can click here to download our new 2017 movie catalog.
+In this way, Empty Mind Films is regarded as the most accurate independent film source for traditional Martial Arts.
+We work hard to earn this reputation with a commitment to telling the stories of the world’s top masters of Martial Arts and the cultures of China, Japan, India and South-East Asia.
+Beside broadcast television channels our documentaries are available for educational institutions, museums and libraries.
+To screen our films for public performance please order from our education website.
+Click here to download our new 2017 movie catalog.

 Jon Braeley.
 Director

 The director of Empty Mind Films is Jon Braeley and our films are a combination of his passion for Asian culture, storytelling and photography.
 Born in Yorkshire, England, Jon began his career as an architect.
 In 1990 he moved to New York and switched from architect to photographer and filmmaker.
 In 1997 he produced his first documentary.
 In 2003 he created Empty Mind Films and won his first major international film festival with The Empty Mind.
-In 2005 he opened a movie studio in the Wynwood Art District of Miami.
-Jon is also an experienced Martial Artist, gaining his first black belt in Shotokan Karate at twenty one years of age.
-Immediately afterward he studied Tai Chi Chuan for two years before he resumed his karate practice.
+Jon is also an experienced Martial Artist, gaining his first black belt in Shotokan Karate at twenty one years.
 He has a wide range of knowledge of Martial Arts, having trained in many disciplines and under many top martial arts masters.
-Jon spends six months of the year shuttling between China, Japan and India and the rest of his time inside his editing studio in the USA.
+Jon spends six months of the year shuttling between China, Japan and India and the Empty Mind Films studio in the USA.
 He is helped and assisted by a great film crew who are based in China and Japan.

 After 20 years experience in Martial Arts, I sincerely believe that Empty Mind Films, Warriors of Budo are remarkable quality, for the presentation, the explanations of the art, the quality of the shooting.
 A pleasure for the eyes and the spirit.
 Accompanied by discoveries and information which are little approached by competitors.
 A REAL PLEASURE!